A Gift from Above

-A Vision of God, the Sovereign Creator
+A Vision of God, the Sovereign Creator and Judge

 4 After these things I looked, and behold: a door standing open in the sky.1 And I heard the first voice—the one which had spoken with me, sounding like a trumpet—saying, “Come up here and I will show you the things that must take place after these things.”

 2 All at once I was in the Spirit, and behold: a throne standing2 in heaven, with One3 seated on the throne!
 3 Now in appearance the One seated there is like a precious stone—like a jasper and a carnelian; and around the throne there is a rainbow,4 in appearance like an emerald.
-4 Moreover, around the throne there are twenty-four other thrones; and seated on the thrones are twenty-four elders, clothed in white garments, with golden victor’s wreaths on their heads.
-5 Out of the throne, in constant procession, come flashes of lightning and rumblings and claps of thunder.
+4 Moreover, around the throne there are twenty-four other thrones; and seated on the thrones are twenty-four elders, clothed in white garments, with golden victor’s wreaths upon their heads.
+5 Out of the throne, in constant procession, come flashes of lightning, and rumblings, and claps of thunder.
 And before the throne, ever burning, are seven lamps5 of fire, which are the seven spirits of God.
 6 And before the throne there is something like a sea of glass,6 like crystal.

-9 Now whenever the living creatures give glory and honor and thanks to the One seated on the throne—to him who lives forever and ever—10 the twenty-four elders fall down10 before the One seated on the throne, and worship11 him who lives forever and ever; and they throw12 down their victor’s wreaths before the throne, saying, 11 “Worthy are you, our Lord and our God, to receive glory and honor and power; for you created all things, and through your will they came to be and were fashioned as they are.”
+9 Now whenever the living creatures give glory and honor and thanks to the One seated on the throne—to him who lives forever and ever— 10 the twenty-four elders immediately fall down10 before the One seated on the throne, and worship11 him who lives forever and ever; and they throw12 down their victor’s wreaths before the throne, saying, 11 “Worthy are you, our Lord and our God, to receive glory and honor and power; for you created all things, and through your will they came to be and were fashioned as they are.”

 - Or heaven